 Clockwise.
 With the Clockwise + Asana integration, you can add Asana tasks as time blocks in your Google Calendar.
 The Clockwise + Asana integration allows you to specify the duration of tasks, when they happen, and whether Clockwise can automatically reschedule them.
 Add tasks to your calendar and make time to get work done.

 OneDrive.
 Attach files directly to tasks in Asana with the Microsoft OneDrive file chooser, which is built into the Asana task pane.
 Easily attach files from Word, Excel, PowerPoint, and more.

 Google Workplace.
 Attach files directly to tasks in Asana with the Google Workplace file chooser, which is built into the Asana task pane.
 Easily attach any My Drive file with just a few clicks.

 Dropbox.
 Attach files directly to tasks in Asana with the Dropbox file chooser, which is built into the Asana task pane.

 Weekly task list templates are an easy way to manage daily tasks.
 Build your weekly to-do list template and get more organized in a matter of minutes.Create your template

 The easiest way to design your weekly to-do list template is to create a digital Kanban board software.
 That way, you can move tasks between days, assign items to other teams, or link them to larger projects to track progress.

 The main difference between a regular to-do list template and a weekly checklist template is that the latter is designed for the work week.
 Instead of a growing, never-ending list of items to complete, a weekly checklist keeps you organized and on a timeline.

 To-do list templates are totally customizable.
-We suggest you include your upcoming tasks, due dates, and a daily breakdown to organize them in your weekly to-do list template, but ultimately, you should decide what functionality you need to get the most from your template.
+To create a simple to-do list, we suggest you include your upcoming tasks, due dates, and a daily breakdown.
+Ultimately, you should decide what functionality you need to get the most from your template.

 Learn how to create a customizable template in Asana with a free Premium trial today.